skrattaren/apf.rst/apf.rst

   Mr Potato Head is a child's toy based on putting facial features on a potato.
-Nowadays, Mr Potato Head, produced by Hasbro Inc, has a plastic body and has achieved great fame by starring in the "`Toy Story`_" films.
+Nowadays, Mr Potato Head, produced by Hasbro Inc, has a plastic body and has achieved great fame by starring in the **Toy Story** films.

 + [p.
 85] "'He just kills people for money.
 Snowy can't read and write.'"